 We can build co-expression network for each cell type and clinical phenotypic clusters (endotypes).
 Based on these networks, we applied our Orthoclust framework to identify common and specific regulation or signaling pathways for different cell types and endotypes.
 Firstly, multi-layer network is constructed based on networks for cell type or endotype samples.
 The individual layers of co-association networks are combined by connecting the same genes on these layers, which will form a super network.
 After simulated annealing optimization, we will identify network modules that are specific for each cell type and endotypes, which will help us on classification based on gene expression levels.
 We will also explore common and specific modules for different asthma developmental stage to investigate the potential gene markers that associate with asthma prognosis.
 Specific module in signaling response pathway from CytoF and logic gate analysis will explain the dynamic regulation and cascaded signaling transduction in Asthma progression.

 5.C.iii.e.
-Logical modelling building
+Logical modeling building

 [250 words - dW - para ][[DW merge all the logic modelling…. we’re going to use logic gates to characgterize teh clusters ]][[DW: all logical modeling text integrated]][[Keeping in the logical modeling section is that we're going to use this to characterize the many clusters]][[DW:added transitions, removed chip-seq, moved consistency scores to prelim., updated reg. and signaling logics]]